Inc33/huandu.github.io/_posts/2014-04-09-migrate-gitlab-to-newly-installed-server.md

 Why nearly all requests cannot finish in 30s?
 After some investigations, I found Gitlab was trying to build event list for Dashboard page.
 It iterated all commits in every git repositorie.
 It could take several minutes to finish it.

 I changed the `timeout` setting in `config/unicorn.rb` from `30` to `120`.
 Once Gitlab succeeded building list, the list was cached for future use.
 No more expensive operation after that.

+### Link `gitlab-shell/lib` in every repository ###

+Gitlab creates a soft link to `/home/git/gitlab-shell/lib` in every repository.
+Without this link, all Gitlab managed repository cannot be updated as the `update` hook requires files in the linked directory.